 Can You Cord Blood Bank if Baby is Born Prematurely?

 Umbilical cord blood banking can be performed if baby is born prematurely.
-However, preterm babies have smaller volumes of cord blood, so it is important for physicians to maximize the amount of blood collected.
+However, Preterm Labor Signs have smaller volumes of cord blood, so it is important for physicians to maximize the amount of blood collected.